UltraStar-Deluxe/format/spec.md

 > [!CAUTION]
 >
-> Whether tags should be compared case-insensitively or not has not yet been decided.
+> Whether tags should be compared case-insensitively or not hasn't been decided yet.

 ### 3.25.
 The `P1`, `P2`, … Headers